monikabaltova/airbnc/README.md

 ### 👩‍💻Instalation steps:

-1. Fork and then clone the repositiory to work locally on your machine:
+**1. Fork and then clone the repositiory to work locally on your machine:**

 ```
 git clone https://github.com/your_user_name/airbnc

 ```

-2. Install the necessary dependencies running:
+**2. Install the necessary dependencies running:**

 ```
 npm install
 ```

-3. To set up the database locally, run:
+**3. To set up the database locally, run:**

 ```
 npm run setup-dbs
 ```

-4. Create.env file at the root level where to store an environment variable for the connection pool to access database.
-Run:
+**4. Create.env file at the root level where to store an environment variable for the connection pool to access database.
+Run:**

 `.env.test`: